dscer/DS5111_Database_Design/README.md

 - Entering learning objectives for a course not offered by the School of Data Science
 - Assigning an invalid instructor to a course

+Yes,
+- Instructors should have a valid `email_address` and `phone_number`
+- Learning objectives should pertain to courses offered by the School of Data Science
+- TBD

 ### 8) (5 PTS) Draw and submit a Relational Model for your project.
 For an example, see Beginning Database Design Solutions page 115 Figure 5-28.

 https://dbdiagram.io/d/ds5111_lab_database_design-65419ad07d8bbd64653c6747